HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-histogram                                Yes      No       No      No    torch hypot                                    Yes      Yes      Yes     No    torch igamma                                   Yes      No       No      No    torch index_copy                               Yes      Yes      Yes     Yes   torch index_fill                               Yes      Yes      Yes     Yes   torch index_put                                Yes      Yes      No      No    torch index_put\_                              Yes      Yes      No      No    torch index_reduce                             Yes      Yes      No      No    torch index_select                             Yes      Yes      Yes     Yes   torch instance_norm                            Yes      Yes      No      No    torch is_complex                               Yes      Yes      No      No    torch
+histogram                                Yes      No       No      No    torch hypot                                    Yes      Yes      Yes     No    torch igamma                                   Yes      No       No      No    torch index_add                                Yes      Yes      Yes     No    torch index_copy                               Yes      Yes      Yes     Yes   torch index_fill                               Yes      Yes      Yes     Yes   torch index_put                                Yes      Yes      No      No    torch index_put\_                              Yes      Yes      No      No    torch index_reduce                             Yes      Yes      Yes     No    torch index_select                             Yes      Yes      Yes     Yes   torch instance_norm                            Yes      Yes      No      No    torch is_complex                               Yes      Yes      No      No    torch